Abu Dhabi's IHC interested in Lukoil's foreign assets

 PHOTO

-ABU DHABI - Abu Dhabi conglomerate International Holding Company has expressed interest in Russian oil group Lukoil's foreign assets to the U.S. Treasury, the company said in response to a Reuters enquiry.
+Abu Dhabi conglomerate International Holding Company has told the U.S. Treasury it is interested in buying Russian oil group Lukoil's foreign assets, the company said in response to a Reuters enquiry.

-IHC joins a growing list of potential bidders for Lukoil's global assets that now includes oil majors ExxonMobil and Chevron, and U.S. private equity firm Carlyle.
+IHC, an Abu Dhabi conglomerate led by a key member of the United Arab Emirates' ruling family, joins a growing list of potential bidders for Lukoil's global assets that includes oil majors ExxonMobil and Chevron, and U.S. private equity firm Carlyle.

-The potential suitors have increased since the U.S. Treasury on Friday gave clearance to companies to begin talks with Lukoil.
-The authorisation lasts through December 13.
+Lukoil's international assets are up for grabs after the U.S. imposed sanctions on the company.
+Washington rejected Swiss commodity trader Gunvor as a potential buyer, opening up the process to others.
+They have until December 13 to talk to Lukoil and U.S. approval will be needed for specific deals.

-Asked if IHC has expressed interest to the U.S. Treasury about buying Lukoil's foreign assets, IHC said: "Yes, we have expressed interest in Lukoil's foreign assets."
+Asked if IHC has notified the U.S. Treasury of its interest in Lukoil's foreign assets, IHC said: "Yes, we have expressed interest in Lukoil's foreign assets."

 IHC did not comment further.